SoftMoonWebWare/syncdir.php/README.md

 you can use syncdir.php to make one unified archive.
 It can even find the files stuffed in different folders when your archive structures are dis-similar.

+# 3. Archive files (¡not tested!)
+Using the “Archive Mode” you can copy files from a source to a destination, avoiding any similar files found in an “archive folder”.
+The “archive folder” may be any folder (the destination folder by default).
+The folder/directory tree structure of the “archive folder” does not matter, and does not need to match the tree structure of the source.
+However, when the files are copied, the folder/directory tree structure is maintained from the source to the destination.

-# 3. Compare folders
+# 4. Compare folders
-Either of the above two functions can be run **without** any files actually being copied;
+Any of the above three functions can be run **without** any files actually being copied;
 syncdir.php will only report the files that need to be backed-up or synchronized.
 You should always run syncdir in this mode first;
 it will allow you to modify the sync-options and sync-filters until you get them the way you want them.

-# 4. Create USB thumb "playlists"
+# 5. Create USB thumb "playlists"
-Many car radios, etc., can play files on a USB thumb-drive; just plug it in.
+Many car radios, etc., can play media files on a USB thumb-drive; just plug it in.
 But they don't let you modify the song order; the songs are played *in the order they were copied to the folder*.
-Windows' drag & drop copy doesn't guarantee this order.
+Windows' drag & drop bulk-copy doesn't guarantee this order; you must copy and then paste each file individually by hand to guarantee the order.
+Using syncdir.php, you have a few options to control the song-order:
-Using syncdir.php, make sure your song filenames start with a "track-number" (use 01, 02,...10, 11, etc. if more than 9 files), then copy (backup) them to your thumb-drive with the "sort files" option checked.
+- make sure your song filenames start with a "track-number" (use 01, 02,...10, 11, etc. if more than 9 files), then copy (backup) them to your thumb-drive with the "sort files" option checked.
+- you can (further) sort your files by hand into the order you want using the mouse to drag and drop them.
+SyncDir can automatically remove existing track numbers from the destination filenames if you don’t want them.
+SyncDir can automatically add track numbers to the destination filenames in the order you arrange them, if you want.

 # Options:
 - check subfolders